OperationCode/front-end/CONTRIBUTING.md

 @media (min-width: 992px){}
 ```

-[postcss-css-variables](https://github.com/MadLittleMods/postcss-css-variables): This plug-in allows us to use [CSS3 variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) across older browsers.
+- [PostCSS CSS Variables](https://github.com/MadLittleMods/postcss-css-variables): This plug-in allows us to use [CSS3 variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) across older browsers.
 On run-time, this plug-in extracts and translates our custom variables into 'vanilla' CSS.

 **Example:**
 During development, we would write: